f5devcentral/f5-agility-labs-firewall/docs/index.rst

 web-application services.
 With each news story, IT executives continue to ask:

--  Is my organization prepared to handle floods of HTP traffic?
+-  Is my organization prepared to handle floods of HTTP traffic?

 -  Does my team know vulnerabilities and how to mitigate an attack, while maintaining availability of applications for our customers?